 Columbus, OH 43210-1247

 My research is in the areas of uncertainty quantification and stochastic computation.
-The primary focus of my current work is in relating error models for numerical methods to probability models of epistemic uncertainty.
+I am interested in developing methodology for state and parameter inference for dynamical systems models, such as those defined by ordinary and partial differential equations, stochastic differential equations, and other stochastic generative models.
+Another focus of my research is in relating error models for numerical methods to probability models of epistemic uncertainty.
 In particular, I have been working on probabilistically characterizing discretization uncertainty associated with finite-dimensional representations of the solution of nonlinear differential equations.
 This research area lies at the interface between statistics and numerical analysis.

 Copyright (c) 2016 Oksana Chkrebtii